thinktecture/relayserver/Documentation/en/3-installation.md

 ### onPremiseTargets Element

-List of On-Premises Applications that the On-Premises Connector should be able to send requests to.
+List of on-premise applications that the On-Premise Connector should be able to send requests to.